KodzukiMio/TinyCException/README.md

 ```

 #### `CatchAll { ... }`
-A fallback to catch any exception not handled by a specific `Catch`.
+A fallback to catch any exception not handled by a specific `Catch` or `CatchCustom`.

 ```c
 Try {